cubitouch/energy-data-exploration/README.md

 - refactor legends into components
 - document/explain the data source (origin, frequency, time span, etc)
 - Excalidraw the hell ouf of the architecture (tools, data flow)
+- add a page pointing at GitHub
+- add a link back to hugocarnicelli.com
 - CICD for Terraform and (Node) Lambda
 - use ChartJS instead of Observable.Plot?
   - clickable legend filtering